DigitalExpart/PAKtIQ/README.md

   [![TypeScript](https://img.shields.io/badge/TypeScript-5.x-blue.svg)](https://www.typescriptlang.org/)
 </div>

-## 📱 About PaktIQ
+## 📱 About Resolute Plan

-PaktIQ is a beautiful, feature-rich mobile application for setting goals, tracking progress, and achieving your commitments.
+Resolute Plan is a beautiful, feature-rich mobile application for setting goals, tracking progress, and achieving your commitments.
 Built with React Native and Expo, it offers an intuitive interface and comprehensive features to help users stay motivated and on track.

 ## ✨ Features